pudly/schmopera-hugo/content/articles/ciekiewicz-triumphant-in-calgary-operas-onegin.md

 ---
-title: Ciekiewicz "triumphant" in Calgary Opera's Onegin
+title: "Ciekiewicz &quot;triumphant&quot; in Calgary Opera&#039;s Onegin"
 ---

 Leave it to the sweeping, lush music of Tchaikovsky to warm up an otherwise frigid winter night in Calgary.